 - 2 medium carrots with 1/2 cup hummus

 - 1/2 cup oats with 1 cup low-fat milk

 - 170 grams Greek yoghurt

-- 2 Tbsp. peanut butter on whole wheat
+- 2 Tbsp. peanut butter on wholewheat bread

-Trick Yourself Slim: Make a snack out of yoghurt once a day.
-A University of Tennessee study also found that people who added three servings of yoghurt a day to their diets lost 81 percent more belly fat over 12 weeks than those who didn’t eat yoghurt.
+Make a snack out of yoghurt once a day.
+A University of Tennessee study also found that people who added three servings of yoghurt a day to their diets lost 81% more belly fat over 12 weeks than those who didn’t eat yoghurt.
 And a study in Molecular Systems Biology found that yoghurt-based bacteria can prevent the body from absorbing fat.
 Bugs that eat your fat!
 Who knew?